 The funny thing is, I almost doubled down on writing.
 I do a bit of freelancing on the side, and plan to continue that.
 Something under consideration was pursuing that full-time and residually putting more into blogging, but frankly I don’t get enough work at the moment.
-My interest in web development actually grew in part from this site’s move from Blogger to WordPress, and I wanted the classroom setting since my online-course efforts were proving harder to grasp.
+My interest in websites actually grew in part from this site’s move from Blogger to WordPress.
 Plus, let’s be honest: tech is a safer bet than journalism these days no?

 Many blogs that start as hobbies aren’t updated every day.
 But, TPS already averages only three or four posts a week.
 I suppose it could go down to like one, but what’s the point?
 I’m not one to let things just collect dust, so if you’re not getting a decent product to read it’s not really worth it.
 It also became not just about stroking my own fandom when the submissions started coming in, so those artists, labels, PR boutiques and the like are also getting underserved in the process.

 The general lack of time I’ve had for TPS is one thing, but there are certainly things I could’ve done better too.
 Playing the social media game more, more promotion and even just setting and sticking to a schedule are absolutely areas that could’ve been improved upon.
 These are lessons I’ll take with me for the future, although there are also things I stand by 100%.
 A lack of recent growth indeed plays a role in deciding to end this blog, because plateauing is BLAH yo.